Lucaslorec/POC/README.md

 ### Ranking API

-A proof of concept implementation of a ranking system API.
+A proof of concept implementation that integrates with the Airbnb API to track property rankings in search results.
+Features:

+- Factory pattern for dependency injection
+- Pagination support for large result sets
+- Rate limiting detection and handling with exponential backoff
+- Well-structured layered architecture
+- Strong TypeScript typing

 ## Getting Started